pedrohr99/SpeakHerePH/README.md

 After I commented the deprecated code I get sample rate and number of channels using AVAudioSession in SetupAudioFormat method.
 In commit "Updated to iOS 7 with AVAudioSession" you can see the modified hunks.

 ***

+WARNING: This example only work in iOS 7.0.
+It does not work in iOS 7.1 and later.
+This is only a simple example that I did when iOS 7.0 was released.

+***